nualagr/dargan-health-foods/README.md

 - Easily see what products are available.
 - Search for specific products by name or category.
 - Sort products by category, price or alphabetically.
-- Filter search results by allergen or other tag, e.g. organic, vegan.
 - Be presented with an image of the product itself.
 - Be able to read a description of a each product.
 - Be presented with nutritional information or ingredients where applicable.